unee-t/createUnit/README.md

 * sg-0b83472a34bc17400 "RDS", applied to RDS & Lambda
 * sg-0f4dadb564041855b "secondary" only on Lambda

-sg-0b83472a34bc17400 allows inbound 3306 from sg-0f4dadb564041855b, allowing the lambda to communicate with the RDS securely.
-Outbound allows it talk to services inside the same "RDS" security group sg-0f4dadb564041855b allows the lambda to communicate with the outside world with wildcard 0.0.0.0/0 permissions
+sg-0b83472a34bc17400 allows inbound 3306 from sg-0f4dadb564041855b, allowing
+the lambda to communicate with the RDS securely.
+Outbound allows it talk to services inside the same "RDS" security group.

+sg-0f4dadb564041855b allows the lambda to communicate with the outside world with wildcard 0.0.0.0/0 permissions

 Caveat: AWS requires lambdas to be placed in private subnets, in order for security groups to work.